Aaron Pryce-Lewis is a Welsh actor and singer, best known for his work in musical theatre.

 He is from Haverfordwest, Pembrokeshire, and was educated at Sir Thomas Picton School before going on to train further at the Royal Northern College of Music in Manchester, and the Royal College of Music in London.

-Since starting his career Aaron has gone on to charm audiences throughout Europe in concert halls in Switzerland, Gibraltar, Andalucia and Germany.
+Since starting his career Aaron has gone on to charm audiences throughout the world in concert halls in Switzerland, Gibraltar, Andalucia, France, Germany and most recently Dubai.

 As well as the classical side of Aaron's background he also has a great love for Big Band, most recently taking his talent to the main stage at the Wales Millennium Centre, as well as supporting the legendary Welsh Rugby comedian Max Boyce.